Appropriate Group Size

 What rhymes with this picture? (whole class)

 Students decide if their objects rhyme with a picture, and then compare written rhyming words.
-(Balanced Literacy Diet)
+(Balanced Literacy Diet: Putting Research into Practice in the Classroom)

 Match the rhyming objects (small group)

 In small groups, students match images of objects that rhyme to develop phonological awareness.
-(Balanced Literacy Diet)
+(Balanced Literacy Diet: Putting Research into Practice in the Classroom)

 Students can draw pictures of objects that rhyme or cut out rhyming pictures found in magazines and place them in their books.